DZKB-TV

-DZKB-TV (channel 9) is a television station in Metro Manila, Philippines, serving as the flagship of the RPTV network.
+DZKB-TV (VHF channel 9 Analog, UHF channel 19 Digital) is a television station in Metro Manila, Philippines, serving as the flagship of the RPTV network.
 It is owned by Radio Philippines Network, which is controlled by parent company Nine Media Corporation; TV5 Network, Inc., which owns TV5 flagship DWET-TV (channel 5), operates the station under an airtime lease agreement.
-Both stations share studios at the TV5 Media Center, Reliance cor.
+Both stations, alongside True FM 105.9 share studios at the TV5 Media Center, Reliance cor.
 Sheridan Sts., Mandaluyong (which also serves as the network's broadcast facility).

-DZKB-TV maintains a relay facility at the Upper Ground Floor, Worldwide Corporate Center, Shaw Boulevard corner EDSA, Mandaluyong; its analog transmitter is at the RPN Compound, #97 Panay Avenue, Brgy.
-South Triangle, Quezon City; and its digital transmitter is located at Crestview Heights Subdivision, Brgy.
-San Roque, Antipolo, Rizal, on a tower site formerly owned by Progressive Broadcasting Corporation.
+DZKB-TV maintains a relay facility and digital transmitter located at Crestview Heights Subdivision, Brgy.
+San Roque, Antipolo, Rizal, on a tower site formerly owned by Progressive Broadcasting Corporation; and its office and analog transmitter are at the RPN Compound, #97 Panay Avenue, Brgy.
+South Triangle, Quezon City.

 History

-RPN was established on June 29, 1960 when the Congress approved its franchise.
+RPN was established on June 29, 1960, when the Congress approved its franchise.
 The network operates on radio only and on October 15, 1969, it began operating on television.
-In the late 1960's, the company was acquired by Roberto Benedicto, a Marcos' crony, and changed its corporate name as Kanlaon Broadcasting System (KBS).
+In the late 1960s, the company was acquired by Roberto Benedicto, a Marcos' crony, and changed its corporate name as Kanlaon Broadcasting System (KBS).

 DZKB-TV was established when KBS acquired channel 9 frequency from Lopez family's ABS-CBN under the callsign DZXL-TV.

 When former Philippine President Ferdinand Marcos declared martial law on September 23, 1972, ABS-CBN facilities were turned over to KBS.
-On July 1978, KBS then moved to Broadcast City in Capitol Hills, Diliman, Quezon City alongside two networks owned by Benedicto, IBC and BBC, respectively.
+In July 1978, KBS then moved to Broadcast City in Capitol Hills, Diliman, Quezon City alongside two networks owned by Benedicto, IBC and BBC, respectively.
 In 1975, KBS changed its identity as Radio Philippines Network (RPN).

 Following Marcos' downfall after the 1986 People Power Revolution, RPN, IBC, and BBC were sequestered by the government.
 BBC's frequencies was awarded to ABS-CBN through an executive order, while RPN and IBC were turned over to the Presidential Commission on Good Government (PCGG).

 Despite conflicts on TV ratings and competition, on October 8, 1989, RPN relaunched as New Vision 9.
 NV9 increased its transmitter's ERP to 1 million watts, resulting in clearer and better signal reception in the Greater Luzon Area.

 In 1994, NV9 reverted its name to RPN and became the second VHF television network to broadcast in full surround stereo.

 On March 11, 2007, RPN started their collaboration with cable company Solar Entertainment Corporation to enhance its ratings.
 On January 1, 2008, RPN begin airing Solar's C/S programs on channel's lineup following carriage dispute between Solar and Sky Cable.
-On October 2008, RPN rebranded as C/S 9 as part of permanent branding.
+In October 2008, RPN rebranded as C/S 9 as part of permanent branding.